jtsu/IOSXE_Post_ConfigDiff/README.md

 ## Optional - System Proxy Settings for GuestShell
+If a proxy server is needed in your enviroment, you'll need to configure the following proxy settings in GuestShell.

-- If a proxy server is needed, add the proxy settings to the system profile inside GuestShell.
-First create a proxy.sh shell script.
+- Create a proxy.sh shell script to add the proxy settings to the system profile.
   ```
   [guestshell@guestshell ~]$ sudo nano /etc/profile.d/proxy.sh
   ```